Cosponsor H.R. 4811 “The Bureau Guidance Transparency Act”

-The ability of the dealer to “meet or beat” their competitors’ rates produces vigorous marketplace competition that frequently provides customers a lower interest rate than the rates offered directly by banks or credit unions.
-Approximately 80 percent of car buyers choose to finance their purchases through optional, indirect financing at dealerships.
+The ability of the dealer to “meet or beat” their competitors’ auto finance rates produces vigorous marketplace competition that frequently provides customers a lower interest rate than the rates offered by banks or credit unions.
+A majority of car buyers choose to finance their purchases through optional, indirect auto financing at dealerships.

 In March 2013, the CFPB issued controversial guidance that attempts to force auto finance sources into changing the way they compensate dealers to a “flat fee” that dealers cannot discount for their customers.
 The CPFB is basing this industry change on a theory of disparate impact, or unintentional discrimination.
 Despite numerous bipartisan calls from Congress, the CFPB has not been transparent and has refused to provide its statistical analysis to substantiate its claim that dealer assisted financing results in disparate impact.

 NADA supports H.R.
 4811, a bill that would require the CFPB to be more transparent and accountable when it issues guidance.
 The bill adds safeguards such as requiring prior public notice and greater transparency of future Bureau guidance.
 In addition, the bill would rescind the auto finance guidance, but would allow the CFPB to reissue it with transparency and public review.

 • NADA strongly opposes any form of discrimination in auto lending and has distributed a model Fair Credit Compliance Policy to reinforce dealers' commitment to legal compliance and fair treatment of all customers, while maintaining a dealer’s ability to discount interest rates, which benefits consumers.